pi-star-2025/pi_star/Math + Physics/misc/wormhole.md

 And the simplest definition of how to "spark life" is about how to get a wormhole spinning.

+After 3.141592, light can only continue existing within a wormhole, if the light is within space-time.
+So we know that after 3.141592, it tells the story of how the array within the c^2 mirror has two circles, which then expand the potential from c^3 to c^pi by using the circle of the wormhole, described by 653589793238462643383279 etc.

 ## The Smile

 The smile mirrors the center of the heart.